mdsufz/MuDoGeR/Manual_MuDoGeR.md

 **Please refer to Module 4 final consideration to understand the folder structure from Module 4.**

 The recovery of eukaryotic genomes can be trickier than the prokaryotic genome recovery.
 This means that we do not assume the recovered eukaryotic bins to be genomes at any moment.
-That is why we keep the nomenclature as eMABs instead of pMAGs.
+That is why we keep the nomenclature as eMABs instead of eMAGs.
 The recovery of the eMABs module integrates [**EukRep**](https://genome.cshlp.org/content/28/4/569) for selecting the eukaryotic contigs from the initial assembly, the [**CONCOCT**](https://www.nature.com/articles/nmeth.3103) binner, [**GeneMark**](https://academic.oup.com/nar/article/29/12/2607/1034721) for prediction of eukaryotic genes, [**EukCC**](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02155-4) for for quality estimation from eukaryiotic sequences, [**MAKER2**](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-491) for gene annotation, and [**BUSCO**](https://academic.oup.com/bioinformatics/article/31/19/3210/211866) for detection of single-copy orthologous genes.

 The tools that require specific databases in the eukaryotic module are [**EukCC**](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02155-4), [**BUSCO**](https://academic.oup.com/bioinformatics/article/31/19/3210/211866), and [**MAKER2**](https://bmcbioinformatics.biomedcentral.com/articles/10.1186/1471-2105-12-491). [**BUSCO**](https://academic.oup.com/bioinformatics/article/31/19/3210/211866) and [**EukCC**](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02155-4) databases  should be ready to use after running the database-setup.sh script.
 See instructions [here](https://github.com/mdsufz/MuDoGeR#installation).